devamin/Monitoring-terminal-dash/README.md

 # Monitoring-terminal-dash
-Fast implementation of a monitoring tools using NodeJs based on Terminal capabilities for visualization and interactions.
+Fast implementation of a monitoring tools using NodeJs based on Terminal capabilities for visualization and interaction.

 ![Dashboard](screens/dashboard.gif)